Thangwasd123/Thang_Portfolio.github.io/VLK-Fraud-Detection/README.md

 # Transaction Anomaly Detection

 A comprehensive machine learning project for detecting anomalous transactions using multiple unsupervised learning approaches.
+This project was provided to me via Van Lanschot Kempen as a case study day in EBT University day 2025.

 ## Project Overview